Mosquitoes

 Antennae: About the same length as the proboscis; males have feathery antennae while females have thread-like antennae

-Head: Small head with large compound eyes and a long, tube-like mouth (proboscis) used to suck up fluids
+Head: Small head with large compound eyes and a long, tube-like mouth (proboscis)

 Yellow Fever Mosquito